 An estimated 8.4 percent of children and 2.5 percent of adults have ADHD.
 However, many ADHD symptoms, such as high activity levels, difficulty remaining still for long periods of time and limited attention spans, are common to young children in general.

 The difference in children with ADHD is that their hyperactivity and inattention are noticeably greater than expected for their age and cause distress and/or problems functioning at home, at school or with friends.
-For adults, when these symptoms affect relationships at home, school or work, it becomes a disorder the should be addressed.
+For adults, when these symptoms affect relationships at home, school or work, it becomes a disorder that should be addressed.

 There is no single test to diagnose ADHD, and many other problems, like anxiety, depression, sleep problems, and certain types of learning disabilities, can have similar symptoms.
 This process will normally include: